game-forest/Citrus/Docs/articles/profiling/overdraw.md

 In the second phase, we apply a gradient to this render texture to make the individual overdraw states more distinguishable.
 There can be 256 overdraw states in total.
 And next, we draw the results on top of the scene.

 In the final third phase, we draw object subtrees that have `OverdrawForegroundComponent` at their root.
 For this, objects are added to a separate RenderChain.
 Objects are also added to the original scene RenderChain, but in this chain they will not be rendered!
 This is done for the hit test to work.

+## Overdraw metrics

+You can also get an average number of redraws for all game (scene) pixels for a frame.
+Nodes with `OverdrawForegroundComponent` will not affect this metric.

+For it you need to set `true` for`Overdraw.MetricRequired` and subscribe to `Overdraw.MetricCreated` event.

+⚠ `Overdraw.MetricCreated(float avgOverdraw, int pixelsCount)` will be invoked from render thread.

+⚠ Obtaining the metric is a very expensive operation.
+To higher your screen resolution, to worse the performance.